philltran/message_private/README.md

 DEVELOPMENT AND TEST
 ------------------
+ * Automatically make "field_message_groups_re" select "Group" as bundle if available, otherwise create warning for user to configure it & provide link.
+   Does this require Strongarm or can you set entity reference bundle on the
+   field: $field_instances['message-private_message-field_message_groups_ref']?
  * Create og permissions and permission checking for private messages.
  * Create global message_private_og permission - sending message to all groups.
  * Message should not be created without a user or group.